cesetas/cesetas/README.md

-### Hello, I'm Sedat 👋 I'm a self-taught web3 developer from Ankara.
+### Hello, I'm Sedat 👋 I'm a frontend developer | web3 developer from Ankara.
 #### I've been working to improve myself on web development since January 2021 and on web3 since January 2022.
 I'm a web3 enthusiast, self-motivated, proactive, detailed-oriented, adaptive, responsible, and committed engineer eager to learn.
 Having experience of testing, designing, implementing, and delivering web applications using variety programming languages and technologies.

 ### Languages and Tools